Khairul Amri: International career

 Khairul Amri represented Singapore at the international level, and has been capped at the U23, U18, U16 and senior levels.

 He made his senior team debut against Oman in 2004.
 He scored in his first start in the first leg of the 2004 AFF Championship final against Indonesia.
 A few months later, he scored the opener in the 2–0 victory in the 2007 AFC Asian Cup qualifiers against Asian champions, Iraq with a freekick.
 He repeated the feat again in their next meeting although Singapore lost 4–2 this time.

 In the 2007 AFF Championship, he netted a goal in the 11–0 win against Laos.
 He scored the late winner in the second leg of the final against Thailand, helping Singapore to clinch their third AFF Championship title.

 He was part of the Singapore national under-23 team that took part in the 2007 Southeast Asian Games in Korat, Thailand that won a bronze medal.

 During the 2008 Singapore Cup third place play-offs against the Young Lions, Khairul Amri sustained a metatarsal injury in the 88th minute and was sidelined for about two months, ruling him out of the 2008 AFF Championship, as well as the first two matches of the 2011 AFC Asian Cup Final qualifying matches against Iran and Jordan.

 In 2011, Khairul Amri was unable to participate in the 2014 World Cup qualifiers because of the injury he sustained when he was playing for his club.

 He was in the winning squad of the 2012 AFF Championship, scoring a free-kick 30 yards from goal against Laos, Philippines and also netting against Thailand in the final.
 Singapore went on to win 3–2 on aggregate.

 He had a productive year in 2014, scoring 7 in 12 appearances for Singapore.

-As of March 2016, Amri has scored 30 goals in 103 appearances for the Lions, with 5 of those goals coming from his last 10 appearances.

 He scored his 32nd goal for Singapore in Singapore's disappointing 2016 AFF Championship, netting Singapore's only goal against Indonesia in a 1–2 defeat that saw the Lions crash out of the tournament.